Why study here?

 - A strong network of over 30 international and language-related student societies offering cultural activities and experiences specific to your course.

-- Cutting-edge, student-centered teaching – including extensive use of enquiry-based learning, digital media, blended learning, and the support of an Academic Adviser throughout your degree.
+- Cutting-edge, student-centred teaching – including extensive use of enquiry-based learning, digital media, blended learning, and the support of an Academic Adviser throughout your degree.

 - Opportunities to combine a language with another subject including History, Linguistics, Business and Management, or a second modern language.